kierajcullen/readme-generator/README.md

 # Installation

-The `inquirer.js` npm package creates the CLI (Command Line Interface) tools to handle the questions pertaining to your project.
+The `inquirer.js` npm package creates the CLI (Command Line Interface) tools to handle the information pertaining to your project.
 In order to run this program, use `node index.js` or `node index` in the terminal.
+Make sure to use a `.gitignore` to avoid pushing unnecessary files (such as the node_modules) to GitHub.

 # License